-13. Protection Against Arrears of Rent on a French Rental Property
+13. Protection Against Arrears of Rent

 In one shape or form many international owners of property in France are also landlords, whether as owners of a chambre d'hôte, a gîte or letting of their own property.